etaoins/llambda/docs/types.md

 (-> <flonum> * <exact-integer>)
 ```

+Scheme procedures can return multiple values using the ``(values)`` procedure.
+To indicate a procedure returns a specific number values the ``(Values)`` type constructor can be used with the types of the values returned.
+Alternatively, the special ``*`` type can be used to indicate the procedure returns an arbitrary number of values with unknown types.

 Annotating Values
 -----------------
 There are two ways to annotate values.
 The way most familiar to developers from other languages would be explicitly passing the type to ``(define)``.
 For example, to define ``b`` to have the value ``15`` and the type ``<number>`` we would use the following form